rjframe/surf-vcr/README.md

 # Surf-vcr - Record and Replay HTTP sessions

-Surf-vcr is a testing middleware for the [Surf](https://github.com/http-rs/Surf) HTTP client that records your HTTP sessions to provide deterministic testing of your HTTP clients.
+Surf-vcr is a testing middleware for the [Surf](https://github.com/http-rs/Surf) HTTP client library.
+Surf-vcr records your client's HTTP sessions with a server to later mock the server's HTTP responses, providing deterministic testing of your clients.

 The high-level design is based on [VCR](https://github.com/vcr/vcr) for Ruby.

-Source code is available on [sr.ht](https://git.sr.ht/~rjframe/surf-vcr) and [Github](https://github.com/rjframe/surf-vcr).
-Patches may be sent via either service, but the CI is running on sr.ht.
+Source code is available on [SourceHut](https://git.sr.ht/~rjframe/surf-vcr) and [Github](https://github.com/rjframe/surf-vcr).
+Patches may be sent via either service, but the CI is running on SourceHut.

 ## Table of Contents